1.

 Chorus--Whack, fal de ral, etc.

-Volunteers we have by thousands, ginerals
+Volunteers we have by thousands, ginerals trusty, true, and brave;

 For the union they arouse, and all would die our flag to save.